LouiseSteward/learn/public-health/text/quiz-06.md

 ---
 title: Quiz 6.
-Some important health problems and their causes
+Important health problems and their causes
 style: chapter test
 ---

 {% include metadata %}

-# Quiz 6: Some important health problems and their causes
+# Quiz 6: Important health problems and their causes

 Please choose the *one*, most correct answer to each question or statement.